-Andean Community (CAN): Peru fully enjoys the benefits from the free trade zone established by this agreement for all its member countries (Bolivia, Colombia and Ecuador).
+- Andean Community (CAN): Peru fully enjoys the benefits from the free trade zone established by this agreement for all its member countries (Bolivia, Colombia and Ecuador).
 Although Venezuela is no longer member of the CAN, it has extended the term of the tariff benefits under the Andean Community.
-Also, Peru is a member of other Andean Community agreements related to the service market liberalization, transportation, telecommunications and several other matters related to international trade.
+Also, Peru is a member of other Andean Community agreements related to the service market liberalization, transportation, telecommunications and several other matters related to international trade. - Latin American Integration Association (ALADI): Peru maintains certain customs preferences with countries of the region (Argentina, Brazil, Chile, Cuba, Paraguay and Uruguay) established by the agreements signed under the 1980 Montevideo Treaty.

-- Latin American Integration Association (ALADI): Peru maintains certain customs preferences with countries of the region (Argentina, Brazil, Chile, Cuba, Paraguay and Uruguay) established by the agreements signed under the 1980 Montevideo Treaty. - Southern Common Market (Mercosur): Partial agreements executed by the Peruvian government with each of the member countries (Brazil, Argentina, Paraguay and Uruguay) are in effect.
+- Southern Common Market (Mercosur): Partial agreements executed by the Peruvian government with each of the member countries (Brazil, Argentina, Paraguay and Uruguay) are in effect.
 By means of the aforementioned agreements, Peru and Mercosur's member countries have reciprocally granted each other preferential customs duty margins.
-Notwithstanding, currently the member countries of the Andean Community are working all together in the implementation of a Free Trade Agreement with Mercosur. - Free trade agreements with the United States, Canada, China, Chile, EFTA States (Iceland, the Principality of Liechtenstein, the Kingdom of Norway and the Swiss Confederation), Mexico, Japan, Singapore and Republic of Korea: are already in force; as well as the acceleration trade protocol with Thailand.

-- Peru has also concluded negotiations with the European Union, Panama, Costa Rica and Guatemala.
-During 2012, these agreements would be in force. - Furthermore, Peru maintains negotiations with Honduras, El Salvador and is working to conclude the Trans-Pacific Partnership Agreement (Brunei Darassalam, Chile, New Zealand and Singapore) jointly with Australia, the United States, Malaysia and Vietnam.
+Notwithstanding, currently the member countries of the Andean Community are working all together in the implementation of a Free Trade Agreement with Mercosur. - Free trade agreements with the United States, the European Union, Canada, China, Chile, EFTA States (Iceland, the Principality of Liechtenstein, the Kingdom of Norway1 and the Swiss Confederation), Mexico, Japan, Singapore, Republic of Korea, Thailand, Panama, Costa Rica, Cuba and Venezuela are already in force. - Peru has also concluded negotiations with Guatemala, as well as with the other members of the Pacific Alliance (Mexico, Colombia and Chile), which are still subject to ratification in accordance to the procedure of each country. - Furthermore, Peru maintains negotiations with Honduras, El Salvador, and Turkey and is working to conclude the Trans-Pacific Partnership Agreement jointly with Australia, Brunei Darussalam, Canada, Chile, the United States, Japan, Malaysia Mexico, New Zealand, Singapore and Vietnam.